Pumps - NPSH (Net Positive Suction Head)

 The required NPSHr for a particular pump is in general determined experimentally by the pump manufacturer and a part of the documentation of the pump.

 The available NPSHa of the system should always exceeded the required NPSHr of the pump to avoid vaporization and cavitation of the impellers eye.
-The available NPSHa should in general be significant higher than the required NPSHr to avoid that head loss in the suction pipe and in the pump casing, local velocity accelerations and pressure decreases, start boiling the fluid on the impeller surface.
+The available NPSHa should in general be significant higher than the required NPSHr to avoid that head loss in the suction pipe and in the pump casing, local velocity accelerations and pressure decreases, start boiling the fluid on the impellers surface.

-Note that the required NPSHr increases with the square capacity.
+Note that required NPSHr increases with the square of capacity.

 Pumps with double-suction impellers has lower NPSHr than pumps with single-suction impellers.
 A pump with a double-suction impeller is considered hydraulically balanced but is susceptible to an uneven flow on both sides with improper pipe-work.

 Example - Pumping Water from an Open Tank

 At the maximum elevation NPSHa is zero.
-The maximum elevation can therefore be expressed by (4f):
+The maximum elevation can therefore be expressed by modifying (4f) to:

 NPSHa = patm / γ - he - hl - pv / γ

-For optimal theoretical conditions we neglect the major and minor head loss.
+For an optimal theoretical condition we neglect major and minor head loss.
 The elevation head can then be expressed as:

 he = patm / γ - pv / γ (5)

 The maximum elevation - or suction head - for an open tank depends on the atmospheric pressure - which in general can be regarded as constant, and the vapor pressure of the fluid - which in general vary with temperature, especially for water.

 The absolute vapor pressure of water at temperature 20 oC is 2.3 kN/m2.
 The maximum theoretical elevation of a pump when pumping water at 20 oC is therefore:

 he = (101.33 kN/m2) / (9.80 kN/m3) - (2.3 kN/m2) / (9.80 kN/m3)

 = 10.1 m

-Due to the head loss in the suction pipe and the local conditions inside the pump - the theoretical maximum elevation is significantly decreased.
+Due to head loss in the suction pipe and the local conditions inside the pump - the theoretical maximum elevation normally is significantly decreased.

-The maximum theoretical elevation of a pump above an open water tank at different temperatures can be found from the table below.
+Maximum theoretical elevation of a pump above an open tank at different water temperatures are indicated below.

 Suction Head for Water as Affected by Temperature